monarch-initiative/agent-smith-ai/README.md

 This repo attempts to replicate OpenAI's Plugin ecosystem using their [function-calling models](https://openai.com/blog/function-calling-and-other-api-updates).

-It utilizes the same API wrapper, https://github.com/monarch-initiative/oai-monarch-plugin, and so requires that to be running (on `localhost:3434` by default, or as specified via the `MONARCH_WRAPPER_BASE_URL` environment variable).
+It utilizes the same API wrapper, https://github.com/monarch-initiative/oai-monarch-plugin, and so requires it to be running (on `localhost:3434` by default, or as specified via the `MONARCH_WRAPPER_BASE_URL` environment variable).
 It also requires an `OPENAI_API_KEY`; both of these can be added to a `.env` file in the base of this repo such as: